 Several brands, including Gap, Old Navy, and The Children’s Place fall into the middle range and fit a 7-12 pound baby, although some parents still report that these run small.

 Despite being on the larger end of 0-3 month sizing at 9-12 pounds, Carter’s clothes are among the brands that are considered “true to size” overall.
-I can’t say for certain, but I suspect it has something to do with the ubiquity of the Carter’s brand and the number of lines it encompasses.
+This likely has something to do with the ubiquity of the Carter’s brand and the number of lines it encompasses.

 Most 0-3M sizes are meant for a baby who is between 21 and 23 or 24 inches.
 A one-inch variation in size may seem insignificant, but could potentially mean an entire extra month of wear time.

-There is more overlap in brand sizes as far as length than there is weight, but it is worth examining both metrics carefully if you are having trouble finding clothes that fit your baby properly.
-Just like not every pair of jeans you try on will fit you perfectly, not every clothing brand is right for your baby’s body and development.
+There is more overlap in brand sizes as far as length than there is weight, but it is worth looking at both factors carefully if you’re having trouble finding clothes that fit your baby properly.
+Just like every pair of jeans you try on doesn’t fit you perfectly, not every clothing brand is right for your baby’s body and development.

-How long do babies stay in 0-3 month clothes
+How long do babies wear 0-3 months clothes?

-There is no specific age at which your baby will outgrow his 0-3 month clothes, but it may very well be before he’s even three months old.
-Just like with his tiny newborn sized outfits, it will probably feel like your baby wears his 0-3 month clothes for no time at all, in fact, don’t be surprised if he outgrows them before he even makes it to the three-month mark.
+There is no specific age for when your baby will outgrow their 0-3 month clothes, but it definitely might before they’re 3 months old.
+Just like with the tiny newborn sized outfits, it will probably feel like your baby wears 0-3 month clothes for no time at all.

-There are a huge number of variables that go into determining how long your baby will wear his 0-3 month clothes – birth size, gender (boys tend to develop a little faster in the first three months of life, whereas girls get their growth spurts between 3 and 6 months), brand sizing – but the average baby will probably wear Carter’s (an average brand) 0-3M clothes from about the time he’s two weeks old until he’s 2 and a half months old.
+There are a huge number of variables that go into determining how long your baby will wear 0-3 month clothes – birth size, gender (boys tend to develop a little faster in the first three months of life, whereas girls get their growth spurts between 3 and 6 months), and brand sizing – but the average baby will wear Carter’s (an average brand) 0-3M clothes from about two weeks old to 2.5 months old.

-As with so many things involving your baby, how many clothes you need will be determined heavily by how often you plan on doing laundry.
+Like many other baby items, how many outfits you need will depend on how often you plan on doing laundry.
 For each day, you should plan on having at least two outfits plus pajamas.
 During the winter months, you should plan on having an extra layer for each day.
 Personally, I always assume that I will be behind on the laundry and try to account for an extra day or two just in case.

-For example, if you plan on doing laundry just once a week, you may need as many as 24 outfits (I say outfits, but at this age, that often just means a bodysuit, especially if you swaddle at night).
+For example, if you plan on doing laundry just once a week, you may need as many as 24 outfits (at this age, outfit often just means a bodysuit, especially if you swaddle at night).
 If you can manage to wash laundry twice a week, you should be able to save a lot of drawer space by only buying 12-15 outfits.
-Since the clothing is so small, you can usually do all of baby’s laundry in one load too!
+Since the clothing is so small, you can usually do all of baby’s laundry in one load!

-The average baby is between 19 and 20 inches at birth – with a standard range varying from 18 to 22 inches – and 7 pounds, 5 ounces, but is not uncommon for even completely healthy full-term babies to be smaller, and many newborns are much larger.
-If your baby is born fitting into the 0-3 month size, go ahead and put them in it.
+The average baby is between 19 and 20 inches at birth – with a standard range varying from 18 to 22 inches – and 7 pounds, 5 ounces, but it’s not uncommon for completely healthy full-term babies to be smaller or larger than the average.
+If your baby is born fitting into the 0-3 month size, there’s no reason they can’t go ahead and wear it.

 When to switch from newborn to 0-3 month clothes

 It can be hard to tell when to go up a size in your baby’s clothing, especially for a new parent.
-Your baby’s clothing is similar to yours in that you want it to fit comfortably and not be so tight that it cuts in or chafes anywhere, but not loose enough to be baggy.
+Like the clothing you wear, you want your baby’s clothing to fit comfortably and not be so tight that it cuts in or chafes anywhere.
 Keep in mind that baggy clothes on you may be unflattering, but they can be a major choking or suffocation hazard for a small baby, so all clothes should be snug, but not tight fitting.

-Since your doctor will give you your baby’s measurements and his developmental percentile at his two-month appointment, this is a perfect time to make note of whether or not you will need to be sizing up soon just based on the numbers.
+Since your doctor will give you your baby’s measurements and developmental percentile at their two-month appointment, this is a perfect time to make note of whether or not you will need to size up soon based on the numbers.

-I’ll be honest though, even if you’re new at this, you will probably be able to look at your baby and know if the time has come to retire an article of clothing and bring out the next size up.
+Even if you’re new at this, you will probably be able to look at your baby and know if it’s time to retire an article of clothing and bring out the next size up.